slsa-framework/slsa/docs/spec/draft/source-requirements.md

 See [source roles](#source-roles).

-##### Change context
+##### Context

+The change management tool MUST record the specific code change (a "diff" in git) or instructions to recreate it.
+In git, this typically defined to be three revision IDs: the tip of the "topic" branch, the tip of the target branch, and closest shared ancestor between the two (such as determined by `git-merge-base`).

 The change management tool MUST record the "target" context for the change proposal and the previous / current revision in that context.

-For example, for the git version control system, the attestation MUST record the branch name that will be updated to point to a proposed
+For example, for the git version control system, the change management tool MUST record the branch name that was updated.

-##### Informed Review

-The change management tool MUST record the specific code change proposal (a "diff" in git) displayed to reviewers (if any) or instructions to recreate it.
-The reviewer is able and encouraged to make an informed decision about what they're approving.
-The reviewer MUST be presented with a full, meaningful content diff between the proposed revision and the previously reviewed revision.
-It is not sufficient to indicate that a file changed without showing the contents.
+Branches may have differing security postures, and a change can be approved for one context while being unapproved for another.

 ##### Verified Timestamps

 The change management tool MUST record timestamps for all contributions and review-related activities.
 User-provided timestamps MUST NOT be used.

-##### Human-readable change description

-The change management tool SHOULD record a description of the proposed change and all discussions / commentary related to it.
-All collected content SHOULD be made immutable if the change is accepted.

 ## Choose your own adventure